 Strathaven and Glassford Community Council has been allocated an annual fund of £5000 by South Lanarkshire Council from the Renewable Energy Fund to support local projects and groups.
 The Micro Grant scheme proved to be extremely popular and successful in 2019/20, 2020/21 and 2021/22.
-The Community Council will be allocated £5000 for 2020/21 with applications welcomed from the end of July 2020.
+The Community Council is expecting to be allocated £5000 for 2022/23 with applications welcomed from the end of July 2022.

 Click here for a downloadable version of the application form: Community Council Micro Grant Application Form

 Micro grants are intended to make the Renewable Energy Fund available to individuals and local groups/organisations who need small amounts to pursue their objectives.
 Each of the Community Councils will deliver the Micro Grants Fund in their local area.
 The process of applying for and receiving a micro grant is intended to be relatively quick and light touch.
 Where a Community Council does not currently exist, a suitable constituted community organisation may apply to deliver the Micro Grants Fund for that Community Council area.
 For the purposes of this guidance the requirements of these organisations are the same as Community Councils and any requirements of Community Councils are replicated by community organisations.
 South Lanarkshire Council will maintain a list of all the Community Council areas delivering Micro Grants Funds and publicise this through its funding website.

 Micro Grants Scheme can support a range of activities and groups who may not be eligible to apply to the main fund, for example:

 - Small non constituted groups who would be ineligible to apply to the main fund